thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-analysis.md

 ---
 title: Data Analysis
-weight: 3
+weight: 2
 ---

-## Data Analysis: Unlocking the Power of Information in the Digital Age
+## Unlocking the Power of Information in the Digital Age

 ### Introduction to Data Analysis